-The Vienna-based bureau was founded in 1993 by Elke Delugan-Meissl and Roman Delugan.
-Since 2004 they have shared the management with Dietmar Feistel and Martin Josst.
-DMAA comprises an international team of more than 40 architects, 3D engineers and other creative professionals.
-The latest projects are being realised in Europe, China and the USA.
+DMAA was founded in 1993 by Elke Delugan-Meissl and Roman Delugan.
+They have run the office together with Dietmar Feistel and Martin Josst since 2004.
+DMAA is made up of an international team of over 40 architects, 3D engineers and other creatives.
+Our latest projects are being realised in Europe, China, the Arab World and the USA.

 Places for People.